gparlakov/forms-typed/projects/forms/SECURITY.md

 ## Reporting a Vulnerability

-Please report vulnerabilities to gparlakov@gmail.com or [https://tidelift.com/security](https://tidelift.com/security) as this project is Tidelift-ed
+Please report vulnerabilities to info@mobisys.de